bekk/bekk-christmas/post/java/tips-and-tools-for-running-java-apps-in-a-container.md

 Spotify has been running containerized workloads for many years.
 Their first tooling effort for Maven was the [docker-maven-plugin](https://github.com/spotify/docker-maven-plugin) with the first release in June of 2014.
 This lead Spotify to gather much experience building container images and is now deprecated in favor of [dockerfile-maven](https://github.com/spotify/dockerfile-maven), which in turn is marked as mature.

 This plugin is however quite powerful and hooks into the existing Maven build lifecycle.
 It lets you use a regular Dockerfile to build a container image as part of an existing Maven build.
-Recommended if you are dependant on a Dockerfile or explicitly want to use one.
+Recommended if you are dependent on a Dockerfile or explicitly want to use one.